Construmat Awards'25

 Forty years after their inception, the CONSTRUMAT Awards continue to honour the contributions of professional teams, individuals and companies —including consultants, developers, industrialists, and clients—whose projects support the achievement of the United Nations Sustainable Development Goals (SDG) to implement the 2030 Agenda, turning them into reference works for future strategic initiatives.

-Procedure and categories
+Procedure and Categories

 The CONSTRUMAT Awards focus on environmental SUSTAINABILITY and, more specifically in this year, on HEALTHY ARCHITECTURE.
 As with the previous edition, and due to the award’s specialized nature, an expert committee has been established to nominate a selection of relevant projects in this field.
 These projects highlight the principles and professional commitment to constructing and creating sustainable, efficient, healthy, and affordable environments and spaces that foster the well-being of both people and the planet.